-- 1. The aforementioned proceedings and proofs show lawful authority for the issuance and sale of the Taxable Bonds pursuant to the Local Bond Law, the Education Law and other applicable provisions of law, and that the Taxable Bonds have been duly authorized, executed and delivered and are valid and legally binding obligations of the County. - 2.
-The County has the power and is obligated to levy ad valorem taxes upon all the taxable property within the County for the payment of the principal of and interest on the Taxable Bonds, without limitation as to rate or amount. - 3.
-Under existing law, interest on the Taxable Bonds and net gains from the sale thereof are exempt from the tax imposed by the New Jersey Gross Income Tax Act.
+- 1. The aforementioned proceedings and proofs show lawful authority for the issuance and sale of the Notes pursuant to the Local Bond Law, the Education Law and other applicable provisions of law, and that the Notes have been duly authorized, executed and delivered and are valid and legally binding obligations of the County. - 2.
+The County has the power and is obligated to levy ad valorem taxes upon all the taxable property within the County for the payment of the principal of and interest on the Notes, without limitation as to rate or amount. - 3.
+Under existing law, interest on the Notes is excluded from the gross income of the owners of the Notes for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and interest on the Notes is not an item of tax preference under Section 57 of the Code for purposes of computing the alternative minimum tax. - 4.
+Under existing law, interest on the Notes and any net gains on the sale thereof are exempt from the tax imposed by the New Jersey Gross Income Tax Act.